05 August 2022

 Electric vehicle charging cable – what should I pay attention to?

+When do we use charging cables?
+When the electric car charging station, does not have a built-in power cable.
+In this case, it is necessary to have our own cable, which we plug into the charging socket on the pole.
 The first and basic thing when choosing a cable is its type.
 Among the most popular are the so-called Type 1 and Type 2.
 These are actually cables ending in special plugs.
 The plug type should be selected according to the shape of the car's charging input.
 In Europe, Type 2 is most often used, while Type 1 can be found in cars powered by electricity in Asia or the USA.

 Another important issue when choosing a cable for charging an electric car is its power.
 We choose the power based on the maximum power of the on-board charger in the car.
 The length of the cable is also important.
 Sometimes a car can be parked in a place which is difficult to access and then a 2 or 3 metre long cable can prove to be too short to charge batteries without any problems.
 The charging cable for an electric car should be made of the best quality components.
 For e-cars, the charging cable is one of the more frequently used accessories, so it is worth reading the opinions of other users or asking for help from an advisor in the shop before buying.